InsightSoftwareConsortium/ITK-Wasm/packages/compress-stringify/typescript/README.md

 #### imageToJson

-*Compress and encode an itk-wasm Image into a JSON string.*
+*Compress and encode an itk-wasm Image into a JSON compatible object.*

 ```ts
 async function imageToJson(